trans-travel/trans-travel/us/mo.md

 apply to most trans people traveling to Missouri in most situations.

-Missouri does have an administrative order that bans nearly all trans medical care for all ages, although this is stayed in court until July 20, 2023 (thus it is currently unenforceable).
-This ban does not directly penalize trans individuals or parents, but the providers that provide the care.
+Transgender medical care for adults is legal (see notes below in medical care section)

-While Missouri does not currently have a law against youth medical care (at least not one distinct from the above-mentioned administrative order), one was passed by the legislature and is awaiting governor signature as of May 11, 2023.
+While Missouri does not currently have a law against youth medical care (at least not one distinct from the above-mentioned administrative order), one was passed by the legislature and is awaiting governor signature as of May 16, 2023.
 However, it is unknown how this might have an impact on child custody.

 ## Non-discrimination Law